cconn30/ccxyz/content/post/papers.md

 ## Expository works

+1. UW Writing Milestone: The Cheeger-Gromoll Splitting Theorem (in preparation).

-1. Undergraduate thesis: Morse Theory and Cohomology Product Deformation for Symplectic Orbifolds (in preparation).
+2. Undergraduate thesis: Morse Theory and Cohomology Product Deformation for Symplectic Orbifolds (in preparation).
-2. Lecture notes for Haar measures on Lie groups (in preparation).
+3. Lecture notes for Haar measures on Lie groups (in preparation).
 <!---
 3. Intro to Morse Homology and Gromov-Witten Theory on Orbifolds.
 (WIP, [pdf](../../morsehomologyGWTOrbi.pdf)) -->